AvolitesLtd/TitanManual/website/TRANSLATIONS.md

 For example: `https://github.com/AvolitesLtd/TitanManual/tree/feature/translations/website/translated_docs/de/version-13.0`

 5. Translate the files using the edit button.
-6. Translate the file at `i18n/de.json`.
+6. Translate the file at `website/i18n/XX.json`.
+Where XX is your language code.
 7. Create a pull request using the button at the top of the page.
 7. Email support@avolites.com to let them know you are finished.